 Without a doubt the crisis has affected people’s health and well-being.
 The dramatic change in work circumstances, with added personal life stress, has mounted up.
 Since mid-March, I have been isolated with my partner on our boat with little contact with the outside world at all.
 The situation at times has been a little tough.

-I have to say my support network at Orange Business Services has been fantastic.
+I have to say my support network at Orange Business has been fantastic.
 My manager has always given me the time to chat whenever I need to.
 Regular virtual chats with colleagues, friends and family have enabled me to let off steam.
 And there are many invaluable online well-being resources at work I can tap into if I ever need them.